Open Mind Zen Teachers

 Al Fusho Rapaport, Roshi has practiced and taught Zen for almost 50 years.
 He studied with Kozan Roshi, Maezumi Roshi, and Genpo Roshi until receiving Dharma Transmission from Shuzen Roshi in 2008.
 As President of Open Mind Productions, Al produced the first Yoga Journal Conferences as well as the Buddhism in America Conferences from 1996 until 2001.
 He is author of Open Mind Zen: A Guide to Meditation, and currently serves as Director of Open Mind Zen International and MBSR Florida in Melbourne, Florida.
 Roshi is a member of the White Plum Asangha, the American Zen Teachers Association and Secretary/Treasurer of the Lay Zen Teachers Association.

-David Jitsusan Vititoe, Ph.D., Sensei has been practicing Zen since 2005.
-Dave received Dharma Transmission from Fusho Roshi in 2019.
-Dave is a Lay Monk in the Open Mind Zen school, and he is a current member of the Lay Zen Teacher’s Association.
-While living in Melbourne, Dave volunteered at the Lake County Correctional facility, teaching meditation and emotional intelligence techniques to inmates in the corrections system.
-Dave received his doctorate in physics in 1997.
-Since then he continues working as a scientist and engineer, building software systems for the U.S government.
+David Jitsusan Vititoe, Ph.D., Sensei has been practicing Zen since 2005 and received Dharma Transmission from Fusho Roshi in 2019.
+Dave is a Lay Monk in the Open Mind Zen school and is a current member of the Lay Zen Teacher’s Association.
+In the early 2010’s, Dave volunteered at the Lake County Correctional facility, teaching meditation and emotional intelligence techniques to inmates in the corrections system.
+Dave received his doctorate in physics in 1997 and now working as a scientist and engineer building software systems for the U.S government.
 He currently lives in Melbourne, Florida.

 Rev. Michael Jiun Stamper, Ph.D., Sensei has been meditating since the early 90’s, practicing Zen since 2009 and receiving Dharma transmission from Roshi Rapaport in 2020.
 Mike has a Ph.D. in Mythological Studies/Depth Psychology, and a BA/MA in Economics.
 He was ordained as an interfaith chaplain/minister in 2010, after graduating from Chaplaincy Institute in Berkeley, is an interfaith spiritual director, and was trained in Buddhist Chaplaincy at SATI in Redwood City, Calif.
 He has volunteered as a chaplain with the Florida Department of Corrections since 2009.
 He is retired from the banking industry and lives with his wife, Elizabeth, in the Melbourne.
 They have 7 children and one grandchild.

-Andy Hoseki Solis, Sensei is Co-founder of Open Mind Zen Naples and a long time Buddhist practitioner.
-He was introduced to meditation through the martial arts in the mid-seventies, both of which he applied as a collegiate and professional tennis player.
-He currently practices law in Naples, Florida, and is a Director with the law firm of Cohen & Grigsby, PC.
-Hoseki became a student of Zen Master Thich Nhat Hanh’s in the late 1990’s.
-In 2009, he was ordained by Thich Nhat Hanh as a member of the Order of Interbeing and became a student of Roshi Al Rapaport’s in 2015.
-Andy received Dharma Transmission from Roshi Rapaort in 2020.
+Andy Hoseki Solis, Sensei is a Co-founder of Open Mind Zen Naples and a long-time Buddhist practitioner.
+He was introduced to meditation through martial arts in the mid-seventies, both of which he applied as a collegiate and professional tennis player.
+He practiced law as a civil trial attorney from 1993 to 2019 in Naples, Florida.
+In 2016, Andy was elected as a County Commissioner in Collier County, Florida, and served through 2022.
+While in office Andy applied his mindfulness and Zen practice to his role as a public servant to change how his community responds to the mental health and addiction crisis.
+Hoseki became a student of Zen Master Thich Nhat Hanh’s in the late 1990s.
+In 2009, he was ordained by Thich Nhat Hanh as a member of the Order of Interbeing and became a student of Roshi Al Rapaport in 2015.
+Andy received Dharma Transmission from Roshi Rapaport in 2020.

-Kellie Garza M.A., LMHC, CST. is a licensed mental health counselor and has been practicing psychotherapy since 2004.
+Kellie Shojaku Garza M.A., LMHC, CST., Sensei is a licensed mental health counselor and has been practicing psychotherapy since 2004.
 A large part of her practice and focus has been on working with trauma survivors.
-Kellie has been an Assistant Teacher at Open Mind Zen Melbourne since 2016 and received Hoshi, or Senior Assistant Teacher status in early 2019.
+Kellie received Dharma Transmission from Fusho Roshi in 2021.
 She enjoys integrating psychology with her Zen practice and teaching.